phantauth/phantauth-doc/src/en/integration.md

 # Integration

-A PhantAuth elsősorban egy OpenID Connect Provider, mely támogatja az OpenID Connect specifikációban szereplő workflow-kat (Hybrid, Implicit, Authorization Code) valamint az OAuth 2.0 specifikációban szerepő Resource Owner grant type-ot.
-Az integrálás mikéntje az adott authentikációs library, vagy identity integrátor szolgáltatás lehetőségeinek megfelelően történik.
-Jelen dokumentum tartalmazza az integráláshoz szükséges információkat, módszereket, valamint néhány konkrét környezetbe történő integrálás lépéseit.
+Primarily, PhantAuth is an OpenID Connect Provider that supports the workflows listed in the OpenID Connect specifications (Hybrid, Implicit, Authorization Code), as well as the Resource Owner Password grant type, specified in the OAuth 2.0 specifications.
+The method of integration depends on the given authentication library or identity integrator service.
+This document contains the information and methods required for the integration, and demonstrates some steps of integration into a spcific environment.

 # Parameters

-Az integráláshoz jellemzően az alábbi paraméterek szükségesek:
+Normally, the following parameters are required for the integration:

 - [Issuer](#issuer)
 - [Discovery Endpoint](#discovery-endpoint)